-Everest region, also known as the Khumbu region, is located in northeastern Nepal, which is the sub-region of Solukhumbu district.
-Everest Region is one of the dream destinations for trekkers and mountaineers from all over the globe and ranks second after Annapurna Region in terms of the number of tourists visiting different regions of Nepal.
-Everest region is filled with its unique cultures and traditions, well-established villages, festivals, and landscape like no other in the world.
-The Everest region is more than just climbing and trekking, it is a life-changing experience.
+The Everest region is located in the Solu/Khumbu region, in northeastern Nepal.
+Everest Base Camp is one of if not the most famous trekking route in the world and ranks second only to the Annapurna Region in terms of the number of trekkers visiting Nepal.
+The Everest region is filled with unique cultures, traditions, well-established villages, festivals and landscape unrivalled anywhere else in the world.
+It is more than just a climbing and trekking route, it is a life-changing experience.

-While trekking you will pass through infamous Sherpa villages, where you get to experience their unique Buddhist tradition.
-The primary inhabitants of the Everest region are Sherpas, Magars, and other ethnic groups of Tibetan origin.
-Tibetan influence can be seen in the culture, festivals, houses, and monuments such as monasteries, chortens (Buddhist shrine), and Gumbas.
-The trek is truly a mix of adventure, cultural and spiritual experiences.
-The trekking routes pass through villages every other hour providing ample places to rest and enjoy a meal along the way.
-Namche Bazar, Lukla, Khumjung are some of the famous villages providing you varieties of comfortable lodges even offering scrumptious food from western food menu like pizzas and bakeries to local cuisines like Riki-Kur, Tzen, and many more.
+While trekking you will pass through many Sherpa villages, where you get to experience their unique Buddhist tradition.
+Sherpa’s have their own language, culture, festivals and cuisine.
+Tibetan influence can be seen in the houses, monasteries, chortens (Buddhist shrine), and Goombas that you pass on the way to Everest base camp.
+This trek is truly a mix of adventure, cultural and spiritual experiences.
+Villages are frequently encountered and provide ample places to rest and enjoy a meal or drink along the way.
+Tea Houses and Lodges provide comfortable accommodation offering scrumptious local food such as Momo’s to western stables like pizza or pancakes.
+Bakeries provide freshly made chocolate cake and apple pie in season.

-Each year thousands of trekkers and climbers continue to trek to Everest Base Camp, Three High Passes Trek, Gokyo Valley Trek, and not surprisingly the "Roof of the World" continues to be the world’s top attraction for mountaineers and is on the bucket list of adventurers from around the world.
+Each year thousands of trekkers hike to Everest Base Camp along the traditional path as well as less crowded routes like the Three High Passes Trek and the Gokyo Valley Trek.
+It is not surprising that the "Roof of the World" continues to be the world’s top attraction for mountaineers and is on the bucket list of adventurers from around the world.